Trust Layer & Stack Boundaries

 Linear evidence, identity, entitlement, approvals, blocked states, and auditability make the system serious enough to scale.

-Start with the buyer's workflow
+Start with the workflow

 Bring the workflow, the accounts, and the approval owner.